 Name of CVs / registers No. Input value (Default) Remarks and Tips Dynamic RailCom information 10 0,1,2,3,4 (0) 0 = off 1 = Reception statistics: The decoder keeps statistics on all DCC packets and reports the number of faulty packets / total number of packets in %.
 2 = Real speed.
 The speed is reported in km/h.
 4 = Distance measurement: actually covered distance in mm.

-In order to read out RailCom information, you have to make the following additional settings: - RailCom on (CV 29) - RailCom settings: channel 2 or channel 1 and 2 on (CV 28)
+In order to read out RailCom information, you have to make the following additional settings:

-For measuring speed and distance you have to install an impulse generetor and to make settings in CV 101 to 104.
+For measuring speed and distance you have to install an impulse generator and to make settings in CV 101 to 104.